WinstonWinstonWinston/Website/README.md

 This is my website repo.
-Check out the Wowchemy website to make one.
+If you clone it good for you.
+Im jelous you dont need to work on it as much as I did.